BalaM314/Omnifactory-Tweaked/guides/Tweaks.md

 * Changed requirements for a few quests(removed Shape Plate from molds, changed input to cef for MV Power quest)
 * Enabled glass cutter (for cutting glass)
 * Added an alternate recipe for the Compacting Drawer
+* Made Suit Workstation and Extruder quests accept any tier
+* Fixed electrolysis of phosphate-related things